-One of the three territories of Canada, Yulon is the Western-most of the three in the North.
-It is borderd by the Arctic Ocean on the North, the Northwest Territories on the East, British Columbia on the South, and by Alaska (the United States) on the South.
+One of the three territories of Canada, Yukon is the Western-most of the three in the North.
+It is bordered by the Arctic Ocean on the North, the Northwest Territories on the East, British Columbia on the South, and by Alaska (the United States) on the West.

 Traditionally home to a number of First Nations peoples, it is believed that Yukon was the first region in Canada populated by people after crossing the Bering Strait.